Jackneumann/brazilcoin/README.md

 # brazilcoin
-Brazilcoin e a 1a criptomoeda Brasileira
+#  a criptmoeda Forte  brasileira